selhorn/f5-openstack-docs/docs/lbaas/topic_clustering.rst

 Caveats
 -------

-- The F5 agent can manage clusters of two (2) to four (4) BIG-IP devices.
+- The |agent-long| can manage clusters of two (2) to four (4) BIG-IP devices.
 Active-standby mode can only be used with two (2) devices; scalen is used with clusters of more than two devices.

 - The administrator login must be the same on all BIG-IP devices in the cluster.